Marriage in church is about inviting God to be part of your marriage and to bless it!

 - Committing – your life, and the life of your child, to Jesus Christ

-Baptism of a child is as much a sign of his or her parents’ own faith as anything else.
+The Christening of a child is as much a sign of his or her parents’ own faith as anything else.
 That is why the very first question you are asked in the Baptism service requires that you are willing to give the child help and encouragement by your prayers, your example, and by your teaching.